Nisse (folklore): English translations

 The term nisse in the native Norwegian is retained in Pat Shaw Iversen's English translation (1960), appended with the parenthetical remark that it is a household spirit.

 Various English language publications also introduce the nisse as an "elf" or "gnome".
 (Note: e.g., Crump's Christmas Encyclopedia (2022).)
 (Note: As a point of reference, the 19th century Norwegian linguist Knud Knudsen glosses the "gnome" in the vaguest sense has been glossed variously as nisse or vaette (wight), tus (giant).)

-In the past, (1881) chose to substitute nisse with "brownie". 's dictionary (1927) glossed nisse as 'goblin' or 'hobgoblin'.
+In the past, H. L. Braekstad (1881) chose to substitute nisse with "brownie".
+Brynildsen's dictionary (1927) glossed nisse as 'goblin' or 'hobgoblin'.

 In the English editions of the Hans Christian Andersen's fairy tales the Danish word nisse has been translated as 'goblin', for example, in the tale "The Goblin at the Grocer's".

 Dialects

 Forms such as tufte have been seen as dialect.
 Aasen noted the variant form tuftekall to be prevalent in the Nordland and Trondheim areas of Norway, and the tale "Tuftefolket på Sandflesa" published by Asbjørnsen is localized in Træna Municipality in Nordland.
 (Note: The tale "Tuftefolket på Sandflesa" describes its setting as Trena, and Sandflesa is explained as a shifting bank off its shore.)
 Another synonym is tunkall ("yard fellow") also found in the north and west.